Retired and Useful

 • Free to list.
 Free to search.
 Paid only when both sides agree.

-Eldercraft never handles money between mentors and seekers.
+Retired and Useful never handles money between mentors and seekers.
 Fees, invoicing, tax — all arranged directly.
 Our subscription is paid by seekers, not by the people sharing what they know.

-Who Eldercraft is for.
+Who Retired and Useful is for.

-If you hold a rare skill
+If you hold hard-won experience

 You might be a retired horologist, a lacemaker who learned from her grandmother, a steam engineer who kept the last working mill alive, a midwife with forty years of home births, a boatbuilder who still works in kauri or oak.
 You set your terms.
 You decide who you'll talk to and what you'll charge — if anything.